-There’s no doubt that letting something fester can lead to unnecessary tensions, if not an entire breakdown in communication.
+No doubt letting something fester can lead to unnecessary tensions, if not an entire breakdown in communication.
 Despite how much you tell yourself that it’s better not to cause a scene, some situations truly need to be addressed—and the team won’t be able to move forward until they are.

 That said, it’s also important to be judicious about which situations you tackle head-on.
 You also don’t want to be the team member always causing problems, so pick your battles.
-Think about how much stress the unaddressed issue is causing you, and do your best to get a sense of what the other person (or people) feel about it in order to gauge whether it’s worth surfacing.2.
+Think about how much stress the unaddressed issue is causing you, and do your best to get a sense of what the other person (or people) feels about it to gauge whether it’s worth surfacing.2.
 Teamwork becomes less effective when everyone is walking on eggshells

 As a result of strained communication, teams often become less effective, spending time talking their way around an issue rather than actually getting work done.
 The opinions, feelings, and trade-offs usually made by the group as a collective become individual decisions, not only creating a barrier to communication but also impacting the team’s output.
 Worst case scenario, animosity begins to build between colleagues, creating an even bigger issue than before.3.
 Your company can suffer as a result of unresolved conflict at work

 It doesn’t take a rocket scientist to prove that strained communication and ineffective teamwork can harm a company, from negatively impacting the customer experience to causing high rates of employee churn.
 Instead, take the opportunity to step up and surface critical issues—your manager, team, and other employees (whether they know it or not) will appreciate it.4.
 Confronting conflict at work can help build stronger relationships

 Think about it this way: If you never address an issue, you’ll never know what the outcome would have been—and you might always hold a grudge against that colleague (or colleagues) for a misunderstanding.
 In addition to putting stress on your relationship(s), this unknown can also create unnecessary stress for you—a true lose-lose situation.5.
 Practicing conflict resolution can help build your confidence

 Lacking the confidence to step up and say something is a common reason that people leave problems unaddressed (both in and outside of the workplace).
 Don’t trick yourself into believing that there’s nothing you can do about a conflict, or that your colleague is actually justified in his or her actions just because you’d rather not approach them.